 Credit: Rumi The Poets Cup

-Rumi The Poet's Cup has returned at their new location at 64 Haji Lane!
-Since their grand opening at their previous location, they've always been popular for their delicious drinks and now you can satiate your cravings of their signature drinks again!
+Rumi The Poet's Cup has returned to their new location at 64 Haji Lane!
+Since their grand opening at their previous location, they've always been popular for their delicious drinks and now you can satiate your cravings for their signature drinks again!

 Halal status: Muslim-owned